Oat Straw (avena sativa) is green oat grass. The tops of the oat plant in the milky stage before mature oat grains form a head.

 ↓ Mood, cognition and bodily function decline

 Dopamine levels begin to decline by 13% per decade after age 45.[xiii]
 Cognition, mood and sexual function all suffer as a result.
 And gradually progress into diseases such as Alzheimer’s and Parkinson’s.

 Oat Straw to the rescue

-Research has shown that inhibition of MOA-B preserves brain function by protecting dopamine.
+Research has shown that inhibition of MAO-B preserves brain function by protecting dopamine.
 And extends cognition, sexual function and life span.[xv]

 Oat straw extract can:

 Most neurohackers report that supplementing with oat straw extract increases energy levels and libido.

 Others report more mental clarity, less anxiety, and an overall sense of well-being.

 Men say it increases libido and morning wood.